-(\$ in millions) Net loss Three Months Ended Six Months Ended Twelve M onths Ended 6/30/2017 6/30/2016 3/31/2017 6/30/2017 6/30/2016 12/31/2016 \$ (6) \$ (11) \$ (16) \$ (23) \$ (38) \$ (81) Adjustments: Income tax provision (benefit) 5 (4) (5) - (14) (12) Net interest expense 7 7 5 12 TAYOUT 18 31 Loss on early extinguishment of long- term debt 4 Other (income) expense, net (1) (1) 1 (3) (4) Depreciation and amortization 26 26 31 57 57 114 Goodwill impairment 45 Non-cash losses on equity investment - - 2 EBITDA \$ 31 \$ 17 \$ 16 \$ 46 \$ 20 \$ 99 Adjustments: Gain on disposition of assets, net - 1 - - (1) Cash settlements of ineffective foreign currency exchange contracts (1) (2) (1) (2) (4) (8) Adjusted EBITDA \$ 30 \$ 15 \$ 15 \$ 44 \$ 16 \$ 90
+(\$ in millions) Three Months Ended Six Months Ended Twelve Months Ended 6/30/2017 6/30/2016 3/31/2017 6/30/2017 6/30/2016 12/31/2016 Netloss \$ (6) \$ (11) \$ (16) \$ (23) \$ (38) \$ (81) Adjustments: Income tax provision (benefit) 5 (4) (5) - (14) (12) Net interest expense 7 7 5 12 T-ANGUINE 18 31 Loss on early extinguishment of long- term debt and the second - 4 Other (income) expense, net (1) (1) 1 (3) (4) Depreciation and amortization 26 26 31 - APPEN 57 AND ANY 57 114 Goodwill impairment - - - - 45 Non-cash losses on equity investment - 2 - and the second - e des - 2 EBITDA \$ 31 \$ 17 \$ 16 \$ 46 \$ 20 \$ 99 Adjustments: Gain on disposition of assets, net - 1 - - (1) Cash settlements of ineffective foreign currency exchange contracts 1 (1) (2) (1) (2) (4) (8) Adjusted EBITDA \$ 30 \$ 15 \$ 15 \$ 44 \$ 16 \$ 90 10-7-1- a standing 122 44

 We define EBITDA as earnings before income taxes, net interest expense, gain or loss on early extinguishment of long-term debt, net other income or expense, and depreciation and amortization expense.
 Non-cash goodwill impairment charge and non-cash losses on equity investment are also added back if applicable.
 To arrive at our measure of Adjusted EBITDA, we exclude gain or loss on disposition of assets.
 In addition, we include realized losses from the cash settlements of our ineffective foreign currency exchange contracts, which are excluded from EBITDA as a component of net other income and expense.
-We use EBITDA to monitor and facilitate internal evaluation of the performance of our business operations, to facilitate industry, to analyze and evaluate financial strategic planning decisions regarding future investments and acquisitions, to plan and evaluate operating budgets, and in certain cases, to report our results to the holders of our debt as required by our debt covenants.
+We use EBITDA to monitor and facilitate internal evaluation of the performance of our business operations, to facilitate external comparison of our business results to those of others in our industry, to analyze and evaluate financial strategic planning decisions regarding future investments and acquisitions, to plan and evaluate operating budgets, and in certain cases, to report our results to the holders of our debt as required by our debt covenants.
 We believe that our measure of EBITDA provides useful information to the public regarding our ability to service debt and fund capital expenditures and may help our investors understand our operating performance and compare our results to other companies that have different financing, capital and tax structures.
-Other companies may calculate their measures of EBITDA and Adjusted EBITDA and Adjusted EBITDA should not be considered in isolation or as a substitute for, but instead are supplemental to, income from operations, net income or other income data prepared in accordance with GAAP.
+Other companies may calculate their measures of EBITDA and Adjusted EBITDA is on an accordance with GAAP.
 Non-GAAP financial measures should be viewed in addition to, and not as an alternative to, our reported results prepared in accordance with GAAP.
 Users of this financial information should consider the types of events and transactions that are excluded from these measures.